galenoshea/InternChallenge/README.md

 ## Test Flight Download link:

-### app is just being processed by apple so that I can hand out public download.
+### I have my Developler license so I'm running it through test flight!
+The app is currently being processed by apple so that I can hand out public download link.
 It Should be here by Jan 21.